-We are a leading worldwide designer, manufacturer, and marketer of material handling products, systems and services which efficiently and safely move, lift, position, and secure materials.
-Key products include hoists, rigging tools, digital power control systems, and actuators.
-We are focused on serving commercial and industrial applications that require safety and productivity in moving material provided by our superior design and engineering know-how.
+The Company is a leading worldwide designer, manufacturer and marketer of motion control products, technologies, systems and services that efficiently and ergonomically move, lift, position and secure materials.
+Key products include hoists, actuators, rigging tools, light rail work stations and digital power and motion control systems.
+We are focused on commercial and industrial applications that require the safety and quality provided by our superior design and engineering know-how.

 Founded in 1875, we have grown to our current size and leadership position through organic growth and acquisitions.
-We developed our leading market position over our 144-year history by emphasizing technological innovation, manufacturing excellence and superior customer service.
+We developed our leading market position over our 145-year history by emphasizing technological innovation, manufacturing excellence and superior customer service.
 In addition, acquisitions significantly broadened our product lines and services and expanded our geographic reach, end-user markets and customer base.
 In accordance with our Blueprint for Growth Strategy, we are simplifying the business utilizing our 80/20 process, improving our operational excellence, and ramping the growth engine by investing in new product development and a digital platform to grow profitably.
 Shareholder value will be enhanced by expanding EBITDA margins and return on invested capital ("ROIC").

-Our revenue base is geographically diverse with approximately 46% derived from customers outside the U.S. for the year ended March 31, 2019.
+Our revenue base is geographically diverse with approximately 45% derived from customers outside the U.S. for the year ended March 31, 2020.
 Our expansion within the European market with the acquisition of STAHL further expands our geographic diversity.
 We believe this will help balance the impact of changes that will occur in local economies, as well as benefit the Company from growth in emerging markets.
 We monitor both U.S. and Eurozone Industrial Capacity Utilization statistics as indicators of anticipated demand for our products.
 In addition, we continue to monitor the potential impact of other global and U.S. trends including, industrial production, trade tariffs, raw material cost inflation, interest rates, foreign currency exchange rates, and activity of end-user markets around the globe.

 From a strategic perspective, we are leveraging our recent acquisitions and investing in new products as we focus on our greatest opportunities for growth.
 We maintain a strong North American market share with significant leading market positions in hoists, lifting and sling chain, forged attachments, actuators, and digital power and motion control systems for the material handling industry.
-We seek to maintain and enhance our market share by focusing our sales and marketing activities toward select North American and global market sectors including general industrial, energy, automotive, heavy OEM, entertainment, and construction and infrastructure.
+We seek to maintain and enhance our market share by focusing our sales and marketing activities toward select North American and global market sectors including general industrial, utility, energy, automotive, heavy OEM, entertainment, and construction and infrastructure.